ibm-cloud-docs/vmwaresolutions/vcenter/vc_fed_orderinginstance.md

   years:  2016, 2018

-lastupdated: "2018-03-07"
+lastupdated: "2018-05-25"

 ---

-# Ordering a VMware Federal instance
+# Ordering VMware Federal instances

-To deploy a flexible and customizable VMware virtualized platform that best fits your workload needs, order a VMware instance that enables you to disconnect the open management connection and secure your deployed instance.
+To deploy a flexible and customizable VMware virtualized platform that best fits your workload needs, order a VMware Federal instance that enables you to disconnect the open management connection and secure your deployed instance.

 **Note:** Only vCenter Server instances support VMware Federal on {{site.data.keyword.cloud}} at this time.

 ## Requirements

 Ensure that you completed the following tasks:
 * You configured the {{site.data.keyword.cloud_notm}} infrastructure credentials on the **Settings** page.
 For more information, see [User accounts and settings](../vmonic/useraccount.html).
-*  You meet the requirements and you reviewed the considerations in [vCenter Server requirements](vc_planning.html).
+* You reviewed the information in [Requirements and Planning for VMware Federal instances](vc_fed_planning.html).

-**Important: Do not modify any values that are set during ordering and instance deployment.
-Doing so can result in your instance becoming unusable.
-For example, public networking may shut down, servers and Virtual Server Instances (VSIs) may move behind a Vyatta mid-provision, or the IBM CloudBuilder VSI may stop or be deleted.**

-## System settings

-When you order a VMware Federal instance, you must specify the following settings under **System**.

-### Instance name

-The instance name must meet the following requirements:
-* Only alphanumeric characters are allowed.
-* The instance name must start and end with an alphanumeric character.
-* The maximum length of the instance name is 10 characters.
-* The instance name must be unique within your account.

-### Domain name

-The root domain name must meet the following requirements:
-*  Only alphanumeric and dash (-) characters are allowed.
-*  The name must consist of two or more strings that are separated by period (.)
-*  Each string must start with an alphabetic character and end with an alphanumeric character, and the last string can contain only alphabetic characters.
-*  The length of the last string must be in the range 2 - 24 characters.

-**Note:** The maximum length of the FQDN (Fully Qualified Domain Name) for hosts and VMs (virtual machines) is 50 characters.
-Domain names must accomodate for this maximum length.

-### Subdomain label

-The subdomain label must meet the following requirements:
-*  Only alphanumeric and dash (-) characters are allowed.
-*  The subdomain label must start and end with an alphanumeric character.
-*  The maximum length of the subdomain label is 10 characters.
-*  The subdomain label must be unique within your account.

-### Instance and domain name format

-The VMware Federal instance name and the root domain name use the format in the following table.
+* You reviewed the instance and domain name format.
+The domain name and subdomain label are used to generate the user name and server names of the instance.

 Table 1.
 Value format for instance and domain names